santibreo/pj-site/source/cv.rst

 --------------------------------------

 * Compliance of clients ALM and IRRBB models with corresponding supervisory authority guidances and requirements.
 * Implementation of QALM (ALM tool) on different clients.
-VBA scripting for data validation and groovy scripting for task automation.
+Python, VBA and groovy scripting for data validation and task automation.
 * Fund Transfer Pricing model proposal and general framework definition.

 Risk Analyst I for Santander Internal Validation (2020 - 2021)